Now, all that remain are the bachelors of the Denver Zoo’s gorilla population

 And then there were two.

-At the recommendation of the Species Survival Plan, three of the Denver Zoo’s western lowland gorillas have been shipped off to Jacksonville.
+At the recommendation of the Species Survival Plan (SSP), three of the Denver Zoo’s western lowland gorillas have been shipped off to Jacksonville.
 Jim 31, Tinga, 14, and Whimsie, 3, departed the Mile High City for Florida on Monday, according to Denver Zoo spokesperson Jake Kubie.

 The goal is that they’ll fall in love with one of the ladies in Jacksonville, and help grow the gorilla population.